dannyisaphantom/dannyisabott-reddit/README.md

 - for the redirect uri i used: http://localhost: ** keep note of your client_id at the top and secret which is a longer string **

 ### from cmd line
+- enter:
+> pip install praw:
-- enter > pip install praw wait for install to complete and then follow up with > pip install --upgrade praw
+- wait for install to complete and then follow up with
+> pip install --upgrade praw

+now you have the latest update of praw installed